14 Vitamins and What they do in Our Body

 As seen above, vitamin deficiency causes diseases.
 This vitamin deficiency does not occur in individuals with a healthy lifestyle.

-But it can frequently occur during pregnancy, lactation, Malnutrition.
+But it can frequently occur during pregnancy, lactation, and Malnutrition.
 Even alcoholism and a few medications can also cause vitamin deficiency.

 The best way to recover from the loss is through the consumption of foods rich in related vitamins.